Perfecting The Circle Horse Training

 You can improve the shape and balance of a loping circle by straightening out the arc and loping a series of straight lines.
 You can

-exercise by changing your lines into the shape of a diamond.
-This will cause you and your horse to make 45° turns at the end of
+by changing your lines into the shape of a diamond.
+This will cause you and your horse to make 45° turns at the end of each line.
+Both

 Don't Protect Your Horse

-on your micromanaging aids.
-You can test how well your horse is taking responsibility to lope the correct circle by beginning to
+your micromanaging aids.
+You can test how well your horse is taking responsibility to lope the correct circle by beginning to lope the

-lope the circle on the loose rein.
-If you feel your horse begin to drop his shoulder to the inside, immediately stop your horse and
+circle on the loose rein.
+If you feel your horse begin to drop his shoulder to the inside, immediately stop your horse and turn firmly all

-turn firmly all the way around in the opposite direction in one fluid motion.
+the way around in the opposite direction in one fluid motion.
 Then lope off again in the original direction.
-By allowing
+By allowing your horse to

-your horse to make a mistake and then correcting him, you will show him that dropping his shoulder and leaning into the turn only
+make a mistake and then correcting him, you will show him that dropping his shoulder and leaning into the turn only has negative

 Lope Off Straight